navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 ----

 Travelling is liberating.
 Don't restrict yourself to your own comfort zones.
-Have conversations with strangers, make new friends, laugh like crazy people and enjoy the trip to the maximum.
+Have conversations with strangers, make new friends, laugh like crazy and enjoy the trip to the maximum.

 ![Navaneeth & Anju][wetwo]